btmanfo/Canada-Home-Price/README.md

-# 🏡 Canada Home Pricer
+# 🏡 Natural-Language Real Estate Price Assistant for Canadian Market

 **Canada Home Pricer** is a web application that helps Canadians make smarter real estate decisions by providing accurate home price estimates and showing what types of homes they can afford across the country.